 6. Medication Side Effects

-If your pup is taking a new medication, one of the side effects may be a lack of appetite.
+If your pup takes a new medication, one of the side effects may be a lack of appetite.

-Check the medication’s label and read if anything pertaining to lack of appetite is mentioned.
+Check the medication’s label and read if anything about lack of appetite is mentioned.
 If it does, contact your veterinarian and ask how to minimize the effects.

 Your vet may recommend a lower dosage or changing to a different medication.